-The Head of Paid Service is responsible for the overall corporate and operational management of the council.
-These responsibilities have been considered within the context of this statement and the Head of Paid Service can confirm that proper arrangements have been put in place for the overall operation and management of the council.
+The Head of Paid Service is responsible for the overall corporate and operational management of the Council.
+These responsibilities have been considered within the context of this statement and the Head of Paid Service can confirm that proper arrangements have been put in place for the overall operation and management of the Council.

-The Head of Paid Service has no significant concerns to report and continues to evolve the senior management structure and organisational strategy to align responsibilities and resources to deliver the council's ambitions and priorities.
+The Head of Paid Service has no significant concerns to report and continues to evolve the senior management structure and organisational strategy to align responsibilities and resources to deliver the Council's ambitions and priorities.

-In yet another challenging year for the council the organisation continues to recover from the Covid pandemic and deal with the significant and increasing service and economic pressures we face, exacerbated by the growing cost of living crisis.
+In yet another challenging year for the Council the organisation continues to deal with the significant and increasing service and economic pressures we face, which are exacerbated by the ongoing cost of living crisis.
 Governance arrangements are improving and there has been a continued and sustained focus on performance and risk management.